 How do I remove LVNV Funding collection accounts from my credit report?

 As a consumer, you have a right to dispute any inaccurate information from your credit reports.
-It is the creditor’s responsibility to provide timely, accurate information to the credit bureaus.
+It is the responsibility of the original creditor or debt collector to provide timely, accurate information to the credit bureaus.
 If they cannot establish that the information they have about you is accurate, then they must remove the items from your credit report.

 That being said, most third-party debt collection agencies pin their hopes on targeting the uneducated consumer.
-If you don’t know your rights, you can easily find yourself with several collection accounts and potentially even a default judgment against you.
+If you don’t know your rights, you can easily find yourself with several collections and potentially even a default judgment against you.

 How to Protect Yourself Against Zombie Debt Collectors

 Fortunately, there are several simple ways to protect yourself.
-If you have collection accounts from LVNV Funding LLC on your credit reports and you need to remove them, follow these 5 steps:
+If you have collections from LVNV Funding LLC on your credit reports and you need to remove them, follow these 5 steps:

 Request full debt validation in writing.
 LVNV Funding has a history of inaccurate and incomplete records when it comes to their debt collection practices.
 If they cannot prove that you owe the debt and that they have purchased the debt, they must remove the collection account from your credit reports.